Organic Farming and Agriculture Grants in Africa

 - Health care

 - Civic and cultural

 The categories above are not intended to limit the interest of the Foundation from considering other worthwhile projects.
-In general the Foundation guidelines are broad to give it flexibility in providing grants.
+In general, the Foundation guidelines are broad to give us flexibility in providing grants.

 The Olive Tree Foundation